MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-preview/new-azureps-module-az.md

 Major updates like this can be inconvenient.
 However, the `Az` module has a compatibility mode to help you use existing scripts while you work on updates to the new syntax.
-Use the `Enable-AzureRMAlias` cmdlet to enable the `AzureRM` compatibility mode.
+Use the `Enable-AzAlias` cmdlet to enable the `AzureRM` compatibility mode.
 This cmdlet defines `AzureRM` cmdlet names as aliases for the new `Az` cmdlet names.

 For a full description of the migration process, including an example, see [__TBD__](link-tbd.md).